 John Ritenbaugh reflects that much of the news centers around inequities, such as tax cuts and tax rates.
 God does not penalize people for being successful by charging a progressive income tax.
 God favors a flat tax, as exemplified by the one size fits all tithe.
 The leftist progressive income tax is actually blatant stealing.
 A …

-On the surface, socialist policies promise to feed the hungry, heal the sick, and provide for the poor, but these good things are not what socialism ultimately delivers.
-Richard Ritenbaugh cites the examples of twentieth-century socialist nations to expose the corrupt, controlling heart of socialism.
+Socialist policies promise to feed the hungry, heal the sick, and provide for the poor, but these good things are not what socialism ultimately delivers.

 John Ritenbaugh, describing the deceptive religion of humanism, suggests that although the adherents appear to be charming people, they have intense antipathy toward God.
 President Obama is a perfect example of a secular humanist, using Jeremiah Wright's liberation theology as a convenient stepping stone into politics. …